Theomat/theomat.github.io/_pages/random.md

 My [ha-index](https://www.irif.fr/~haberm/haindex.html) is 80 or 81, I believe it is at least as meaningful as the h-index.

+I love climbing, currently I mainly do it inside, feel free to chat with me about it!
 I really like <i class="fas fa-globe" style="color:#3498db;"></i> geopolitics, I have a soft spot for romance stories <i class="fas fa-book"></i>.
 I love playing games <i class="fas fa-dice"></i>, I almost never refuse playing.
+I'm currently trying to read bits of philosophy that are related to the definition of the society.

 Did you know?
 I'm French yet I don't drink alcohol, I don't eat cheese nor bread...
+I have Crohn's disease.